listx/listx_blog/post/2015-02-27-removing-modulo-bias-redux.md

 ##### But why is `-bound` the way it is?

 The [C standard](http://stackoverflow.com/questions/2711522/what-happens-if-i-assign-a-negative-value-to-an-unsigned-variable) says that a negative unsigned value is stored as a positive value.
-Without getting too technical, here is what the values of `bound` look like:
+Without getting too technical, here are the values of `bound` as it becomes "negative":

 ```
 Bound | Actual value